neek78/pycmake/README.rst

 Calling CMake kwargs functions
 ------------------------------

-CMake script provides a rudimentary keyword args mechanism, using `cmake_parse_arguements() <https://cmake.org/cmake/help/latest/command/cmake_parse_arguments.html>`_ .
+CMake script provides a rudimentary keyword args mechanism, using `cmake_parse_arguments() <https://cmake.org/cmake/help/latest/command/cmake_parse_arguments.html>`_ .
 This is an ancillary function that parses the existing formal and/or informal arguments; it doesn't change the actual calling mechanism.
 It is a built-in function now (ie implemented in CMake's C++ code), though it was previously implemented as a CMake script function.

 It takes three kinds of named arguments - Keyword, One Value and Multi Value arguments.
 These are automatically rendered by calling using Python named arguments.